decksplain/decksplain.github.io/Decksplain/Data/Games/rummy.md

 title: Rummy
 players: 2 - 6
 round-time: 15 - 30
+description: A classic card matching game where players form sets and runs of cards, aiming to be the first to use all their cards or have the lowest score.
 ---

 **Objective:** Be the first player to use all your cards or have the lowest points left in your hand